Capitola, California: Geography

 Capitola Village is located at the beach by the mouth of Soquel Creek.

 According to the United States Census Bureau, the city has a total area of 1.7 sqmi, of which 1.6 sqmi is land and 0.1 sqmi (4.92%) is water.

 Capitola sits on the northeast shore of Monterey Bay.
 Cliffs mark access to several popular beaches, including New Brighton Beach, or drop directly to the rocky shoreline of the bay.
 Capitola Village sits in a depression among the cliffs so that the popular tourist and shopping area leads directly to Capitola Beach.
 Colorful houses and hotels line the slopes of the town leading back up to the clifftops.

-The historic Venetian Court sits on the beach just east of the pier and is on the Register of National Historic Places as "The first Condominium Beach Community in the United States, built in 1924".
+The Venetian Court sits on the beach just east of the pier and is on the Register of National Historic Places as "The first Condominium Beach Community in the United States, built in 1924".

 Climate

 Capitola has mild weather throughout the year, enjoying a Mediterranean climate (Köppen Csb) characterized by cool, wet winters and warm, mostly dry summers.
 Due to its proximity to Monterey Bay, fog and low overcast are common during the night and morning hours, especially in the summer.